mrbobbytables/bamboo/README.md

 ##### Bamboo  HAproxy Template
-While the Bamboo container can be used without modifying the HAproxy configuartion for testing purposes; in a production environment the HAProxy template should be tailored to your applications.
-The path to the template can either be specified in the Bamboo config (`/opt/bamboo/config/production.json`) or overriden with environment variable `HAPROXY_TEMPLATE_PATH`.
+While the Bamboo container can be used without modifying the HAproxy configuration for testing purposes; in a production environment the HAProxy template should be tailored to your applications.
+The path to the template can either be specified in the Bamboo config (`/opt/bamboo/config/production.json`) or overridden with environment variable `HAPROXY_TEMPLATE_PATH`.

-Bamboo uses Go's own text templating package with their own verbage.
+Bamboo uses Go's own text templating package with their own verbiage.
 The example [haproxy template](https://github.com/QubitProducts/bamboo/blob/master/config/haproxy_template.cfg) in their [github repo](https://github.com/QubitProducts/bamboo) serves as a good reference.
 For further HAproxy configuration information, please see the [HAproxy Configuration Manual](https://cbonte.github.io/haproxy-dconv/index.html).

 ---